kalaspuff/utcnow/README.md

 ##### RULES FOR RETURNED TIMESTAMPS

-**The following strict rules are applied to timestamps returned by `utcnow` when requesting a string based format:**
+**The following ruleset are applied to timestamps returned by `utcnow` when requesting a string based format:**

 * Timestamps follow RFC 3339 (Date and Time on the Internet: Timestamps): https://tools.ietf.org/html/rfc3339.
 * Timestamps are converted to UTC timezone which we'll note in the timestamp with the "Z" syntax instead of the also accepted "+00:00".
 "Z" stands for UTC+0 or "Zulu time" and refers to the zone description of zero hours.